impriyanshu-in/Hostel-Mania/README.md

 # Hostel Mania
-Hostel Mania ia a top-notch hostel management system which makes a hostler's day to day life easy and problem free.
+Hostel Mania ia a top-notch hostel management system which makes a hostler's day to day life easier and problem free.
 It helps them in solving problems such as carpentry, plumbing, cleaning etc.
 This also makes their access to faciities easier and swift.

  - The Home Page